miniBill/priority-blog/articles/book-replication.md

 *related to 1 hose/2 hose post: https://www.lesswrong.com/posts/MMAK6eeMCH3JGuqeZ/everything-i-need-to-know-about-takeoff-speeds-i-learned*

 usually people use reviews as a proxy for goodness; atomic habits is 4.4/5 on goodreads.
 I don't think it's impacted my life at a 4.4 level.
 I wish there were a way to see ratings of how effective people found books.

+ideas:

+have people preregister what they hope for from books before using

+make site like spaced repetititon testing site